-The Company considers its most material areas of operational risk to include IT and cyber risk, and compliance risk.
+The Company considers its most material areas of operational risk to surround IT and Cyber risk and Outsourcing Risk.

-The Company has a low tolerance for operational risk.
+The Company has a managed risk appetite for operational risk.
 Operational risk is managed in accordance with an operational and reputational risk policy.
 This policy outlines the key controls in order to mitigate operational risk to an acceptable level.
 These include:

-- Identifying and analysis risk through a disciplined risk assessment process; - Implementing management actions to mitigate or avoid risk that do not align with the Company's objectives; - Implementing a robust system of internal controls and procedures in order to reduce residual risks to an acceptable level; - Appropriate management and oversight of outsourced service providers; and - On-going monitoring and reporting on operational risk inclusive of regular reporting to the Risk Committee.
+Identifying and analysis of risk through a disciplined risk assessment process;

+- Implementing management actions to mitigate or avoid risk that do not align with the Company's objectives; - Implementing a robust system of internal controls and procedures in order to reduce residual risks to an acceptable level; - Appropriate management and oversight of outsourced service providers; and - Ongoing monitoring and reporting on operational risk inclusive of regular reporting to the Risk Committee.